davgracia/hedera-tools/CONTRIBUTING.md

-# Contributing to Hedera Agent Kit
+# Contributing to Hedera API

 We are thrilled that you’re interested in contributing to the **Hedera API**!
 Whether it’s a simple doc fix or a major feature, we appreciate your help.